 Learn How We Can Both Achieve Our Goals

-During this call we will overview our unique User-Directed Strategic Sourcing process and provide an open forum for the supplier community to ask questions about The Resource Group.
+During this call we will review our unique User-Directed Integrated Solutions, specifically Strategic Sourcing, and provide an open forum for the supplier community to ask questions about The Resource Group.
 Our intent is to enhance the understanding of our process so that we may better serve both our Participants and our suppliers.
 We also hope to strengthen our supplier relationships as we work toward our shared goal of serving patients with the highest quality care at the lowest cost.

 A Shared Vision for a Sustainable Future

 At The Resource Group, we strive to ensure that our supplier relationships are mutually beneficial.
 We have found that our model benefits suppliers while delivering high-quality and competitively-priced products and services to our Participants.

 What are the benefits of becoming a supplier with The Resource Group?

 - Trust and Integrity: The Resource Group’s solutions delivers the highest levels of contract compliance in the industry, so suppliers can trust that our Participants will meet commitments.
 Our supplier credentialing process further solidifies this commitment, assuring that non-contracted suppliers do not have direct access to our Participant caregivers.

 - Implementation Support: The Resource Group provides on-site, dedicated implementation teams at every Participant to assure that products and services are converted to the selected supplier(s), consistently achieving a 90% level of on-contract supply spend.

 - Market Share: The Resource Group’s solutions focuses on eliminating variation wherever possible so suppliers can be confident that if selected, Participants will purchase maximal volume through The Resource Group’s national contract and price.
 Standard operational processes support alignment of the item master, vendor master, and charge master across all Participants further ensuring adherence to these contracts.